deanrobertcook/scrapy/README.md

     - Reusing the port: since we keep the port consistent (6800), deployment will fail unless we stop the previous container.
 Rather than using names, we can look up the old container via the port number, and stop/remove it.
 See the workflow for how that was done.
     - Memory usage: Should I only stop the containers or remove them?
 What if we want to look at logs?
 How much memory do they take up?
     - Pulling changes to the image: the `docker pull` command looks for layers that are different for a given tag and fetches just those.
 We need to use it before trying to run the container.
     - Deployment speed: where possible, we should make use of caching to ensure that build steps are kept as short as possible.
-Two candidates are in building the docker images (reusing layers that haven't changed) and in deploying the spiders (caching the dependencies for the `scrapyd-deploy` tool).
+Two candidates are in building the docker images (reusing layers that haven't changed) and in deploying the spiders (caching the python environment for the `scrapyd-deploy` tool, since it will rarely ever change).

 4. Set up a Github action that deploys the spiders to the authenticated scrapyd server
     - inject username and password into `scrapy.cfg`